 The objects and fields accessible to Census are all determined by the user account you use when connecting Census to your Salesforce instance.
 Census will have the same access as the user, so if fields are read-only or hidden for that user, they will be to Census.
-In general, you should give Census read and write access to all the objects and fields you may want to update.
+In general, you should give Census "Read", "Create", "Edit", and "Delete" access to all the objects you'd like to manage via Census.

 Census supports Salesforce Sandbox instances as well.
 Note that Sandboxes have their own set of user accounts and you may need to create a new account for Census to replicate permissions.
 Any time a sandbox is refreshed from production, the account will need to be recreated and the Census link re-authorized.

 Understanding identifiers on your source and destination objects is one of the most important decisions when creating a new sync in Census.
 Salesforce in particular makes the process very flexible, but all the options can also get confusing.
 This article will guide you through the process of creating and selecting identifiers on your Salesforce objects.

 This is the most reliable choice for identifiers on Salesforce objects, particularly for an Update or Create sync.
 This will ensure no records with duplicate IDs can be created.
 If you've already got a field like this, you can skip over the setup instructions, but take a look at the advice on reusing existing external ID fields below.